 Established in 1815 to educate the children of the local area, Kentish Town Church of England Primary School is an outstanding one from entry primary and nursery school.
 We believe that each of our children is unique and our aim is for each of them to achieve their full potential.
 Our work is guided by the spiritual values of: Hope, Equality and Love.

-As a strategic partner in the Camden Primary Teaching School Alliance, we are committed to training and developing our staff to the highest levels.
+As a partner in the Camden Primary Teaching School Alliance, we are committed to training and developing our staff to the highest levels.
 We are often asked to train and develop staff from other schools through this alliance and by Camden Local Authority, Challenge Partners Network of Excellence and the Diocese of London.
 There is a commitment to the pursuit of excellence at all levels within our school.

 Our school is a happy place, where every member of staff does their best for our children.

 We very much hope that should you apply and join our community, that your child/ren will be happy in our school.